Deovandski/Deo-ASPNET5-API-Workshop/README.md

 Versioning..
 To be discussed

 FluentValidation is not bad, but the built-in validation with decorators pattern (modelState validation) we use is more straight forward.
+The excuse to avoid Decorators is because testing against them is difficult.
+I clearly remember seeing 400s because of bad mock data I was randomly generating through NUnit.
+ Note to Self -- Check if NUnit is giving metadata (test passed, etc) on the decorators themselves

 ## Bad Habit Notes